emrgnt-cmplxty/fermi/docs/docs/4.tools/cli.md

 **Example Response**

-    Sending 10 Axion to receiver.testnet from sender.testnet
+    Sending 10 Fermi to receiver.testnet from sender.testnet
     Transaction Id BYTr6WNyaEy2ykAiQB9P5VvTyrJcFk6Yw95HPhXC6KfN
     To see the transaction in the transaction explorer, please open this url in your browser https://explorer.testnet.near.org/transactions/BYTr6WNyaEy2ykAiQB9P5VvTyrJcFk6Yw95HPhXC6KfN